 The image below depicts what the room looked like before the changes (Figure A) and after the changes (Figure B).
 The dark boxes indicate areas where bottled water is available.

-Over the next 3 months, the number of soda sales dropped by 11.4 percent.
-Meanwhile, bottled water sales increased by 25.8 percent.
-Similar adjustments and results were made with food options.
-Nobody said a word to the visitors who ate at the cafeteria.
-The researchers simply changed the environment and people naturally followed suit.
+Over the next three months, the number of soda sales at the hospital dropped by 11.4 percent.
+Meanwhile, sales of bottled water increased by 25.8 percent.
+They made similar adjustments—and saw similar results—with the food in the cafeteria.
+Nobody had said a word to anyone eating there.

 To Change Your Behavior, Change Your Environment